jsauermann/OmFLA/README.md

 The device is only reading the sensors and can therefore co-exist with the standard reader shipped by Abbott.
 As a consequence the device cannot initialize new sensors.
-The primary purpose of the device is to be worn at night and warning the user about excessive glucose levels.
+The primary purpose of the device is to be worn at night and to warn the user about excessive glucose levels.
 The purpose is NOT to replace the standard Abbott reader.
 In fact, the first action after an alarm shall be to determine the glucose level with either the standard reader, or even with a traditional blood glucose measurement.